Docker

 - Frontend: http://localhost:3000

-To stop the containers, type:
+To stop the containers, use:

 docker compose stop